le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 {% endhighlight %}

-Of course my tests are not designed to work on different types of systems (on CentOS its will fail), my goal was to show how you can test.
-By this technique we can check, what environment setuped by our cookbook as expected.
+Of course my tests are not designed to work on different types of systems (on CentOS they will fail), my goal was to show how you can test environment after your cookbook.
 More about test-kitchen you can read [here](https://github.com/test-kitchen/test-kitchen/wiki/Getting-Started).

 # Summary

-In this article I am cover how to write Chef cookbook by TDD.
-Hope this article will help for you write best cookbooks for Chef.
-All example code you can find here: [github.com/le0pard/chef-tdd-monit](https://github.com/le0pard/chef-tdd-monit).
+In this article I covered how to write Chef cookbook by TDD.
+Hope it will help you to write better cookbooks for Chef.
+All code examples you can find here: [github.com/le0pard/chef-tdd-monit](https://github.com/le0pard/chef-tdd-monit).

 *That’s all folks!* Thank you for reading till the end.